 Note that orthogonality or 3-orthogonality does not imply space filling; thus, it is advisable to consider additional space-filling criteria, because the default constructions can exhibit strong patterns that leave large holes unfilled.
-For example, an unoptimized orthogonal 125 run SOA seems to arrange the design points in parallel diagonal stripes that are less space-filling than would be desirable, while even one round of optimization towards lowering $\phi_p$ substantially improves this behaviour as can be seen from the 2D projections in Figure 2, and by comparing the $\phi_p$ values (0.0395 reduced to 0.013 by the optimization).
+For example, an unoptimized orthogonal SOA in 125 runs seems to arrange the design points in parallel diagonal stripes that are less space-filling than would be desirable, while even one round of optimization towards lowering φ_p substantially improves this behavior as can be seen from the 2D projections in Figure 2, and by comparing the φ_p values (0.0395 reduced to 0.013 by the optimization).
 Note, however, that the right-hand side figure also shows systematic holes in several of the projections.